risingwavelabs/risingwave/docs/developer/benchmark_tool/state_store.md

 - `--writes`

   - Number of written key/values.
-If negative, do `--num` reads.
+If negative, do `--num` writes.
   - Default: -1

 - `--batch-size`